cs573-24s/a2-DataVis-7Ways/README.md

 ![d3](img/d3.png)

 ## Technical Achievements:
 Interactive Tooltips: The code implements interactive tooltips that provide detailed data information upon hover.
-This makes it easier for users to get involved and explore the data.
+The circles have interactivity (change sizes) when hovering on them.
+These features make it easier for users to get involved and explore the data.

 ## Design Achievements:
 Aesthetic Appeal: Attention to design details and an appealing color palette contributed to improving the overall user experience.